JM Families and Medical Professionals

 Hotlines in the United States

-Numbers below provided by “Psych Central”, an independent mental health online resource run by mental health professionals.
+The telephone numbers below are provided by “Psych Central,” an independent mental health online resource run by mental health professionals.

-The Suicide Lifeline provides 24/7, free & confidential support for people in emotional distress, as well as prevention and crisis resources for you or your loved ones.
+The Suicide Lifeline 800.273.8255 provides 24/7, free, confidential support for people in emotional distress and prevention and crisis resources for you or your loved ones.

 Crisis Text Line